ggonnella/textformats/manuals/Python_API.md

 The following properties are defined in the Specification instances:
-`datatype_names` is the list of the names of the datatypes defined in the specification; `filename` is the filename from which the specification instance was constructed; `is_preprocessed` is a boolean, which is `True`, if the specification is preprocessed.
+`datatype_names` is the list of the names of the datatypes defined in the specification; `filename` is the filename from which the specification instance was constructed; `is_compiled` is a boolean, which is `True`, if the specification is compiled.
-The suggested file extension for preprocessed specifications is `tfs` (*T*ext*F*ormats *S*pecification).
+The suggested file extension for compiled specifications is `tfs` (*T*ext*F*ormats *S*pecification).

-To preprocess a specification, use the class method `Specification.preprocess(inputfile, outputfile)`.
+To compile a specification, use the class method `Specification.compile(inputfile, outputfile)`.

 To run the test suite for a specification use the method `specification.test(testfile)`.
 If the testdata is contained